anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 - Source code for test and train loss functions can be see here https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/tree/master/src/losses
 ## Further improvements Plans
 - Go for a deeper network to further improve mask & depth predictions.
 - Use Albumentation data transforms - Normalization.
+(Refer Training-6, tried normalization but not working fine)
 - Use tensor-board.
 - Use One-cycle LR policy.